How all-night Brussels showdown pulled euro back from brink

 The big question is what will happen in the interim.

-In the meantime, the EFSF and then the ESM, which comes into force next month, will be used to recapitalize Spain's teetering banks with up to 100 billion euros.
+In the meantime, the EFSF and then the ESM, which comes into force next month, will be used to recapitalise Spain's teetering banks with up to 100 billion euros.

 Further down the road, officials see the bones of a banking union, including a resolution fund to help wind-up bad banks, coming together - a structure which would make the currency area much safer.